MicrosoftDocs/query-docs/query-languages/m/expressions-values-and-let-expression.md

 |Text|"abc"|
 |Time|12:34:12 PM|

-## <a name="Function"></a>Function value
+## Function value

-A **Function** is a value that, when invoked with arguments, produces a new value.
-Functions are written by listing the function’s **parameters** in parentheses, followed by the goes-to symbol =&gt;, followed by the expression defining the function.
-For example, to create a function called “MyFunction” that has two parameters and performs a calculation on parameter1 and parameter2:
+A *Function* is a value that, when invoked with arguments, produces a new value.
+Functions are written by listing the function's *parameters* in parentheses, followed by the goes-to symbol =&gt;, followed by the expression defining the function.
+For example, to create a function called **MyFunction** that has two parameters and performs a calculation on parameter1 and parameter2:

 ```powerquery-m
 let